dual-grp/WAFL/README.md

-# WASSERSTEIN DISTRIBUTIONALLY ROBUST OPTIMIZATION FOR FEDERATED LEARNING
+# ON THE GENERALIZATION OF WASSERSTEIN ROBUST FEDERATED LEARNING
-This repository implements all experiments in the paper the *WASSERSTEIN DISTRIBUTIONALLY ROBUST OPTIMIZATION FOR FEDERATED LEARNING*.
+This repository implements all experiments in the paper the *ON THE GENERALIZATION OF WASSERSTEIN ROBUST FEDERATED LEARNING*.

 Authors: